top of page

 Habitat: Shallow water, particularly marshes like at the John Heinz National Wildlife Refuge

-Description: Females brown and gray with peaked head and lighter eye ring, base of bill, and a small white ring around the bill.
-Males are dark with light gray wings/sides, and with narrow white rings around bill and at base of bill.
+Description: Females are brown and gray with peaked heads and lighter eye rings, the base of the bill, and a small white ring around the bill.
+Males are dark with soft gray wings/sides and narrow white rings around the bill and at the base of the bill.

 gadwall_edited.jpg